 The comic was written by Bill Finger and penciled by Bob Kane, Jerry Robinson.

-BATTLES OF THE WEEK Enter the two contestants on the JLA Watchtower.
+PREVIEW THE BATTLE BATTLES OF THE WEEK JLA Vol 1 38.
+DC Comics.
+Enter the two contestants on the JLA Watchtower.
 On the left side, is Batman, the Dark Knight and on the right side, is Prometheus.
 Let’s look at the stats.
-BATMAN – NEW EARTH SUPER-STRENGTH: PEAK HUMAN SUPER-SPEED: PEAK HUMAN DURABILITY: PEAK HUMAN ENERGY PROJECTION: METAHUMAN FIGHTING-SKILLS: METAHUMAN INTELLIGENCE: GENIUS PARAPHERNALIA […]
+BATMAN – NEW EARTH SUPER-STRENGTH: PEAK HUMAN SUPER-SPEED: PEAK HUMAN DURABILITY: PEAK…

-BATTLES OF THE WEEK Celebrating Comic-Con?
-For the full battle, click on DC vs Marvel TP to buy on Amazon.
+PREVIEW THE BATTLE BATTLES OF THE WEEK Celebrating DC vs Marvel in San Diego to entertain yourself about The Smartest Hero in the JLA and Avengers?
+To #collectabattle, click on DC vs Marvel TP to buy on Amazon.
 Visit our product review.
-OUR REVIEW RATING SCORE: More online shopping?
+OUR REVIEW RATING SCORE: More holidays or Superhero Day collecting?
 Visit our Special Occasions page.
-SYNOPSIS FOR “ROUND THREE” In order to determine whose universe lives, the Brothers have chosen champions from each universe to do […]
+SYNOPSIS…

 DID YOU LIKE THE BATTLE OF THE WEEK?
 PLEASE RATE THE ARTICLE OR SHARE ON REDDIT

-Celebrating Batman Day?
+Celebrating Batman Day in New York at a conference or club?
 For the comic, click on the Amazon product image below to purchase the Hardcover comic.

 Over his long storied history, Batman has been incarnated in various media: comic, live-action series and movies, video games, radio and more.
 Importantly, what has seized the fans’ imagination seems to have been the Dark Knight’s tortured but disciplined humanity.
 Though Batman may have demons, he always seems to come out on top.
 And he always comes to a battle prepared with ten moves ahead.